 3. Communicating Intentions

-Communicating intentions while driving is an important part of defensive driving.
-Drivers can learn how to anticipate the actions and behaviors of other drivers plus the many techniques and tools a driver may use to communicate, including:
+Communicating intentions while driving is an important aspect of defensive driving.
+Drivers can learn how to anticipate the actions and behaviors of other drivers as well as the many techniques and tools a driver may use to communicate, including:

-- Proper use of headlights, horn, emergency flashers and use of turn signals
+- Proper use of headlights, horn, emergency flashers and turn signals

 - Proper use of warning signals and devices on divided and undivided highways